Order of Nine Angles: Legacy and influence

+According to American civil rights group the Southern Poverty Law Center, the ONA "holds an important position in the niche, international nexus of occult, esoteric, and/or satanic neo-Nazi groups."

-The ONA's main influence lies not with the group itself, but with its prolific release of written material.
+The ONA's main influence lies not with the group itself, but with its prolific release of written material; as Gregorius noted, "the ONA has primarily had an impact through disseminating and popularising its distinct ideas and concepts".
 According to Senholt, "the ONA has produced more material on both the practical and theoretical aspects of magic, as well as more ideological texts on Satanism and the left-hand path in general, than larger groups such as the Church of Satan and the Temple of Set has produced in combination [which] makes the ONA an important player in the theoretical discussion of what the left-hand path and Satanism is and should be according to the practitioners".

 These writings were initially distributed to other Satanist and neo-Nazi groups, although with the development of the Internet this was also used as a medium to propagate its writings, with Monette stating that they had attained "a sizable presence in occult cyberspace", and thus become "one of the most prominent Left Hand Path groups by virtue of its public presence".
 Many of these writings were then reproduced by other groups.
 Kaplan considered the ONA to be "an important source of Satanic ideology/theology" for "the occultist fringe of National Socialism", namely neo-Nazi groups like the Black Order.

-The group gained increased attention following the growth in public interest in Myatt's impact on terrorist groups during the War on Terror in the 2000s.
-The historian of esotericism Dave Evans stated that the ONA were "worthy of an entire PhD thesis", while Senholt stated that it would be "potentially dangerous to ignore these fanatics, however limited their numbers might be".
+The ONA gained increased attention following the growth in public interest in Myatt's impact on terrorist groups during the War on Terror in the 2000s.
+In 2007, the historian of esotericism Dave Evans stated that the ONA were "worthy of an entire PhD thesis".
+Senholt stated that it would be "potentially dangerous to ignore these fanatics, however limited their numbers might be".

 In music and literature

-ONA influence extends to some black metal bands such as Hvile I Kaos, who according to a report in the music section of LA Weekly, "attribute their purpose and themes to the philosophies of the Order of Nine Angles".
-The French band Aosoth is named after an O9A deity, and takes direct lyrical influence from the O9A.
-The album Intra NAOS by Italian band Altar of Perversion is named after the O9A essay NAOS: A Practical Guide to Modern Magick and showcases the band members' own path through the Numinous Way.
-Some music associated with the O9A has also been controversial; The Quietus published a series of articles during 2018 exploring the connections between far-right politics, music and the ONA.
-English philosopher, short-story horror writer and "the father of accelerationism" Nick Land has also promoted the group in his writings.

-In the Jack Nightingale series of novels by Stephen Leather, a Satanic "Order of Nine Angles" are the leading antagonists.
-Similarly, a fictionalised Satanic group named the "Order of Nine Angels" appear in Conrad Jones' 2013 novel Child for the Devil.
-In another of his novels, Black Angel, Jones included a page titled "Additional Information" giving a warning about the Order of Nine Angles.
+Bands that have featured ONA ideology and symbolism in their albums include Hvile I Kaos (until 2018), Altar of Perversion, Aosoth and Spear of Longinus.

+The Quietus published a series of articles during 2018 exploring the connections between far-right politics, music and the ONA.
+The ONA has also influenced literature, with Stephen Leather's Jack Nightingale novels featuring them as the main antagonists.